 The carrying values of cash and cash equivalents, current accounts receivable, accounts payable and the bank loan are reasonable estimates of their fair values due to the short-term maturity of these instruments or the fact that they attract interest at market rates.
-The fair value of the assets held-for-sale and one of the Company's properties (note 8) are derived from observable market inputs when possible, but where this is not feasible, a degree of judgement is required in establishing fair values.
+The fair value of the BAS Building as at March 31, 2021 (note 8) was derived from observable market inputs when possible, but where this is not feasible, a degree of judgement is required in establishing fair values.
 Judgements include considerations of inputs such as liquidity risk, credit risk and market conditions.
 Changes in assumptions relating to these factors could affect the reported fair value.

-As at March 31, 2021, no group of assets or liabilities were measured at fair value with the exception of the property included at estimated fair value less costs to sell (note 8).
-There have been no transfers between hierarchy levels during the years ended March 31, 2021 and 2020.
+As at March 31, 2022, no group of assets or liabilities were measured at fair value.
+There have been no transfers between hierarchy levels during the years ended March 31, 2022 and 2021.